 - The system should always keep users informed about what’s going on at the backend.

 - The app or website should use non-technical and day-to-day terms that are familiar to end-users.

 - It should be clear whether different words, situations, or actions mean the same thing.

-- Error messages should be expressed in plain language and they should also offer a solution, a next step for users.
+- Error messages should be expressed in everyday language, and they should also offer a solution.

 - Make sure that the help information is easily accessible, well-organized, and relevant.